 Known as the Holy Land by the practitioners of Judaism, Christianity and Islam, Israel has been a focal point of many events throughout history.
-Join me as I visit some interesting sites in Southern Israel.
+Come along on a trip to see some interesting sites in Southern Israel.

 Thanks to Cathay Pacific Fanfares (weekly fare discounts) I had managed to snag myself a super cheap ticket for the carrier’s inaugural direct flight from Hong Kong to Tel Aviv.
 I was extraordinarily excited to be on the way to a place I’d heard so much about as a child.
 As the Holy Land for three major religions, Israel has always been a bit of a mystical fascination for me.
 My trip started off well when I had a whole row to myself on the plane.
 Being able to lay down on a 10 hour flight is awesome.